 Where Do Pearls Come From?

-The simple answer to the question ‘how are pearls made’ is ‘nature’.
-But where do pearls come from?
+Where do pearls come from?
 They are grown inside aquatic creatures – oysters and mollusks.
 Oysters are a specific type of mollusk that lives in the ocean (producing saltwater pearls like Akoya, Tahitian and South Sea Pearls), while mollusks live in fresh water and produce Freshwater pearls.
 Pearls form over a period of many years, reaching almost-round (baroque) or round pearl shapes.